-If you are appointed as a personal representative of an estate, more specifically, if you are appointed as an Executor or an Administrator, your number one goal is to protect the assets of the estate and the inheritance of its beneficiaries.
+If you are appointed as a personal representative of an estate, more specifically, if you are appointed as an Executor or an Administrator, your number one goal is to protect the assets of the wills and estate and the inheritance of its beneficiaries.
 It is your duty to collect and take control of all the decedent’s assets, to notify the decedent’s creditors, to pay insure the property and to pay taxes and the proved and just debts of the decedent’s properly payable debts, to pursue claims and, after the administration is completed, to distribute the remaining assets to the decedent’s beneficiaries or heirs.

 In Texas, there are two (2) types of estate administration: (1) independent and (2) dependent.
 An “independent administration” is independent of court supervision – meaning, the personal representative administers the Estate outside the court system; that is, without court supervision.
 In contrast, a “dependent administration” requires the personal representative to post a bond sufficient to protect the liquid assets in the estate and to seek court approval and authority (permission) to take almost all action on behalf of the estate.
-Dependent administrations are usually more burdensome and expensive, but, because of the stricter rules and court oversight, provide greater protection of the estate for the benefit of its beneficiaries; it also offers protection to the personal representative since his or her acts are approved by the Court and guided by their estate lawyer.
+Dependent administrations are usually more burdensome and expensive, but, because of the stricter rules and court oversight, provide greater protection of the estate for the benefit of its beneficiaries; it also offers protection to the personal representative since his or her acts are approved by the Court and guided by their wills and estate lawyer.
 However, Independent administrations are preferred because they are far more efficient and usually less expensive.
 Independent administrations are only created two ways: (1) in a decedent’s will and (2) by court order after all interested persons agree to the administration being independent and without bond; absent either of the latter, the administration must be dependent.

 Control and Protect the Estate